 The Finance Algorithm

-FIRE Calculator (Financial Independence & Retirement Estimator)
+FIRE Calculator (Financial Independence & Retirement Estimator).

 Projects superannuation growth, Age Pension eligibility, and investment returns year by year for Australians planning financial independence or early retirement.